 Gui Minhai, a Swedish citizen, is co-owner of the Mighty Current publishing house—famed for producing books that delve into the private lives of China’s leadership—and a writer, publisher, and former Independent Chinese PEN Centre (ICPC) Board member.
 Gui disappeared from his beach house in Thailand on October 17, 2015 and later resurfaced in mainland China; it is believed that he was abducted and brought to China against his will.
 On January 17, 2016, the Chinese state-run channel CCTV aired a videotaped statement by Gui in which he claimed he went to the mainland voluntarily, but observers believe that his confession was forced.
-On October 24, 2017, Gui Minhai’s daughter stated that the Swedish embassy in Beijing had been informed by the Chinese government of Gui Minhai’s release on October 17.
-However, there is no physical proof of his release; he has not contacted his friends or family and his whereabouts are not publically known.
+Since then, he has remained in detention, with almost no access to visits by Swedish consular officials, and no contact with his family.

-Gui Minhai is a poet, author, and book publisher and one of the “Causeway Bay Bookstore Five,” a group of five booksellers affiliated with Causeway Bay Books and its owner, Mighty Current Media.
+Gui Minhai a poet, author, and book publisher, is one of the “Causeway Bay Bookstore Five,” a group of five booksellers affiliated with Causeway Bay Books and its owner, Mighty Current Media.
 All five booksellers disappeared under mysterious circumstances in late 2015, only to later reappear in Chinese state custody in mainland China.
 The evidence clearly demonstrates that Chinese security agents were responsible for these disappearances.

 Mighty Current Media is a Hong Kong-based publishing company best known for its sensational books about Chinese leaders’ private lives: such books are banned in mainland China, but legal in Hong Kong.
 Causeway Bay Bookstore was similarly well-known as a bookstore offering such banned books.